-Figure 1.9 Fermions (quarks and leptons) and intermediate vector bosons in the Standard Model.
+Figure 1.9 Fermions (quarks and leptons) and intermediate vector bosons and the scalar Higgs boson in the Standard Model.
 The bosons are the force carriers of the four fundamental interactions.
+Each particle is represented in one of the rectangular fields that represent, from top to bottom, the symbol of the particle, its mass (energy equivalent), its electric charge, its spin, and its name.